 There’s a lot in the news these days about menopausal symptoms and HRT.
 Concerns about it increasing risk of certain cancers appear minimal and there is increasing evidence of benefits which are not limited to menopausal symptoms.
-In addition to typical menopausal and peri-menopausal symptoms such as hot flushes, brain fog, joint pains, mood swings and vaginal dryness, there is also evidence of it increasing longevity and reducing age-related loss of bone density and cardiovascular changes.
+In addition to typical menopausal and peri-menopausal symptoms such as hot flushes, brain fog, joint pains, mood swings and vaginal dryness, there is also evidence of HRT increasing longevity and reducing age-related loss of bone density and cardiovascular changes.

 Considering the underlying mechanisms for how oestrogen is protective, it appears that the beneficial effects of oestrogen are medicated through its ability to reduce inflammatory species.
 Evidence suggests that menopause is closely associated with an increased release of pro-inflammatory cytokines, such as interleukin (IL)-6, IL-1, and tumor necrosis factor-α (TNF-α) (Cioffi et al., 2002).
 Oestrogen has been shown to inhibit such chemicals (Lambert et al. 2004).

 Evidence suggests that HRT is protective against the development of cardiovascular disease and atherosclerosis and all cause mortality if started before the age of 60 or within 10 years of menopause (Hodis et al., 2022; Vigneswaran & Hamoda, 2022).
+However a 2024 study published in the BMJ on nearly a million women in Sweden showed increased use of oral oestrogen-progestin therapy was associated with an increased risk of heart disease and venous thromboembolism, whereas the use of tibolone was associated with an increased risk of ischaemic heart disease, cerebral infarction, and myocardial infarction (Johansson et al., 2024).

 Following evidence of significant benefit, NICE guidelines recommend HRT to help preserve bone density and prevent osteoporosis and fractures in women under 60 (Vigneswaran & Hamoda, 2022; NIfHaC, 2015).